Trastevere quarter

 Porta Settimiana, the gate to the Vatican

-Above Trastevere you find the Gianicolo, and after it Monteverde Vecchio - top left photo, showing also Piazza San Cosimato where veg morning market takes place.
-The Gianicolo is one of the seven hills of Rome.
-It can be reached with the tortuous Via Garibaldi, passing by the splendid baroque Fontana Paola.
+Above Trastevere you find the Gianicolo (Janiculum), and after it Monteverde Vecchio - top left photo, showing also Piazza San Cosimato where a vegetable and groceries morning market takes place.
+Despite being the highest hill of Rome, the Gianicolo is not considered one of the official seven hills of Rome.
+It can be reached through the tortuous Via Garibaldi, passing through the splendid baroque Fontana Paola.
 The view from the Gianicolo is the most spectacular of Rome.
-The statue-dotted pine tree gardens are dominated by the huge equestrian statue of Giuseppe Garibaldi, close to which a cannon is fired every day at noon.
+The statue-dotted gardens of the hill are dominated by the huge equestrian statue of Giuseppe Garibaldi, close to which soldiers of the Italian Army fire a cannon every day at noon to commemorate the battles of Rome's independence in 1848 against the invading French Army.

 On the other side of Viale (Italian for Avenue) Trastevere there is a very renowned and popular flea market.
 It is called Porta Portese, as its traditional main entrance is this ancient Roman gate near the Tiber and to its ancient port of Rome.